Casus Belli Engineering

 Once selected, the scapegoat is ritually condemned.
 Its guilt is established through repeated assertion.
 "We keep having problems because of X." The actual problems (error handling, testing, operational concerns) fade into the background.
 X becomes the problem.
 X must be destroyed.

-This is what I call Casus Belli Engineering: the use of a tangential failure as pretext to replace working systems with one's preferred worldview.
+This is Casus Belli Engineering: the use of a tangential failure as pretext to replace working systems with one's preferred worldview.
 The broken feature is the casus belli, the justification for war.
 But the war's objective has nothing to do with the stated cause.
 The war is about replacing one paradigm with another, using failure as political cover.

 The Pattern